MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 Depending on how you choose to use Dynamics 365 Fraud Protection, you may make use of different sets of APIs, as seen below:

-- **Purchase protection APIs**: Purchase, PurchaseStatus, BankEvent, Chargeback, Refund, UpdateAccount, FraudLabel
+- **Purchase protection APIs**: Purchase, PurchaseStatus, BankEvent, Chargeback, Refund, UpdateAccount, Label
-- **Account protection APIs**: SignUp, SignUpStatus, FraudLabel
+- **Account protection APIs**: SignUp, SignUpStatus, Label

 For documentation about all supported events, see <a href="https://go.microsoft.com/fwlink/?linkid=2084942" target="_blank">Dynamics 365 Fraud Protection API</a>.